YoniA/terminal-quiz/README.md

 In this format, the `###` separtes questions, `---` separates question parts.
 For each question, the first line is the domain id, then question body and answer options, separated by `---`.
 The last line of the question is its anwer key (a|b|c|d);

+#### Webpage editor

+Alternatively, you can create questions in your browser here: https://angular-ivy-xx8u5j.stackblitz.io/menu

+After creating some questions, use the "Export questions" buton to generate a txt file in the format described above.

 #### caveats: